 Range Rover Sport PHEV range, MPG, CO2 & charging

 The full-fat Range Rover PHEV was Land Rover’s first plug-in hybrid and the smaller Sport uses basically the same system.
-That means a 2.0-litre petrol engine paired with an electric motor, with the end result of 88mpg potential fuel economy.
+That means a 2.0-litre petrol engine paired with an electric motor, with the end result of up to 87mpg potential fuel economy.

 Of course, as with any plug-in hybrid, this Sport works best on a diet of short journeys and regular charging, allowing you to run on electric power alone as much as possible.
 If you spend most of your time on the motorway, a diesel may well work out better.
 According to Land Rover’s own figures, the PHEV will only average about 30mpg once the battery is depleted and it’s using petrol power only.